 Many victims know their assailant or rapist.
 Approximately two out of three sexual assaults are committed by an attacker that the victim knows.
-About 38% of rape incidents are committed by a friend or acquaintance of the victim.
-1 in 5 women are victims of completed or attempted sexual assault while in college.
+About 38 percent of rape incidents are committed by a friend or acquaintance of the victim.
+One in five women are victims of completed or attempted sexual assault while in college.